-Several projects funded between 1996 and 2000 served a limited clientele.
+The following projects funded between 1996 and 2001 served a limited clientele.

-- Projects 96-3, 97-1, 98-1, and 99-2 Homeless Day Center Operational Costs. \$73,131 CDBG dollars helped fund the Homeless Day Center's daily operations between its opening in 1997 and 2000. - Project 97-2 Rehabilitation of the Marillac Clinic, met the National Objective of benefiting low and moderate-income persons and served a limited clientele but did not fall within one of the categories of presumed limited clientele.
+- Project 2001-4 Marillac Clinic Dental Clinic Expansion/Relocation met the National Objective of benefiting low and moderate-income persons and served a limited clientele but did not fall within one of the categories of presumed limited clientele.
 All clientele (patients) served by the Marillac Clinic are required to meet income eligibility requirements.
-This limits 100 percent of their activity exclusively to low and moderate income persons.

-- Project 98-2 transitional housing for 18 to 21 year old mental health patients operated by Colorado West Mental Health (CWMH).
+This limits 100 percent of their activity exclusively to low and moderate income persons. - Projects 96-3, 97-1, 98-1, and 99-2 Homeless Day Center Operational Costs. \$73,131 CDBG dollars helped fund the Homeless Day Center's daily operations between its opening in 1997 and 2000. - Project 97-2 Rehabilitation of the Marillac Clinic, met the National Objective of benefiting low and moderate-income persons and served a limited clientele but did not fall within one of the categories of presumed limited clientele.
+All clientele (patients) served by the Marillac Clinic are required to meet income eligibility requirements.
+This limits 100 percent of their activity exclusively to low and moderate income persons. - Project 98-2 transitional housing for 18 to 21 year old mental health patients operated by Colorado West Mental Health (CWMH).
 All clientele (patients) served by CWMH fall within the limited clientele category meeting income eligibility requirements. - Project 98-4 rehabilitation of four group homes owned and managed by Mesa Development Services (MDS) for the disabled.
 All clientele (patients) served by MDS fall within the limited clientele category meeting income eligibility requirements.